Intelligent Software System for Low-Cost, Brightfield Segmentation: Algorithmic Implementation for Cytometric Auto-Analysis: Methodology

 \subsection{Segmentation}

 The semantic segmentation module applies neighborhood-based statistical filtering and fuzzy intensity transformation to separate texture (cells) from background.
 It integrates Numba-optimized functions for efficiency, using local statistics (mean, median, mode, skewness, kurtosis), spatial measures (Moran’s I, variogram, adjacency shift), and fuzzy logic for pixel classification.
-Additional steps include homogeneous masking, circle removal via Hough transform, and partially adaptive thresholds (sv1–sv5) etc. Processing is performed with multi-channel support, producing binary masks that serve as inputs for post-processing and instance analysis.
-Users can execute the segmentation task either through the GUI (via a click) or via the console commands.
+Additional steps include homogeneous masking, circle removal via Hough transform, and partially adaptive thresholds (sv1–sv5) etc. Processing is performed with multi-channel support, producing binary masks that serve as inputs for post-processing and instance analysis. {Users can execute the segmentation task either through clicking GUI (Fig~\ref{cal_gui_seg}) or via the console commands.
+Users are able to do manual calibration if required before starting segmentation by adjusting the sliders "Shift Gray", "Span Gray", "Black Masking Threshold", "NAV Threshold", "Randomness Index", etc. which are illustrated in the calibration window (left part of Fig~\ref{fig:cal_denois}).}